remarcmij/promise-demo/README.md

 3. Every `.then()` and `.catch()` method call on a promise creates and returns a new promise.
 These promises are created synchronously, but their callbacks are called asynchronously using a microtask, at the instant that a promise is fulfilled or rejected.

-    In our custom promise implementation, each new promise gets assigned a sequence number, starting with 1.
+    In our custom promise implementations, each new promise gets assigned a sequence number, starting with 1.
 All promise events shown in the example output are tagged with the number of the currently executing promise, e.g.:

     ```text
     [promise#1 fulfilled]